EvanCooper9/toronto-hydro-green-button/README.md

   --password PASSWORD, -p PASSWORD
                         Toronto Hydro password.
 Will prompt if not set.
 [TORONTO_HYDRO_PASSWORD] --account-id ACCOUNT_ID, -a ACCOUNT_ID
                         Toronto Hydro account ID.
 Will prompt if not set.
+                        [TORONTO_HYDRO_ACCOUNT_ID]
-[TORONTO_HYDRO_ACCOUNT_ID] --sp-id SP_ID, -s SP_ID
+  --sp-id SP_ID, -s SP_ID
                         Toronto Hydro service provider ID.
 Will prompt if not set.
+                        [TORONTO_HYDRO_SP_ID]
-[TORONTO_HYDRO_SP_ID] --start-date START_DATE
+  --start-date START_DATE
                         Fetch usage data from this date (inclusive, YYYY-mm-dd).
-Defaults to one day ago (2025-11-13).
+Defaults to eight days ago (2025-11-13).
   --end-date END_DATE   Fetch usage data through this date (inclusive, YYYY-mm-dd).
+Defaults to
-Defaults to one day ago (2025-11-13).
+                        one day ago (2025-11-20).
   --browser {firefox,chrome}
                         Headless browser to use to access Toronto Hydro dashboard (default: firefox).
+  --driver DRIVER       path to web driver (geckodriver or chromedriver).
+If not provided, will
+                        attempt to find it in PATH.
   --output OUTPUT, -o OUTPUT
                         Write XML data to this file.
 Defaults to standard output.
 ```